 “The trim tanks!”
 Percy remembered they had been pumping bilge water into them, but that water was still physically inside the Prospect.
 She looked at the ballast control panel.
 The gauge for the high-pressure air showed the system was severely depleted after their ballast blows.
 But there was still some residual pressure in the system, and the trim tanks were quite small compared to the big ballast and fuel tanks.
 She reached to the valve on the ballast panel that would blow bilge water out of the trim tanks and opened it.

 There was the usual loud hiss, Percy counted a beat, and then the stern of the boat jumped off the bottom, followed quickly by the bow.
 The depth-under-keel gauge snapped up to two meters.
 She could hear suddenly-wakened crew members cursing loudly up at her from the crew quarters.
-She grabbed the boat PA mic, “good morning motherfuckers!
+She grabbed the boat PA mic.
+“Good morning, motherfuckers!
 We have positive fucking buoyancy.”

-The sensation of moving up instead of down felt oddly terrific.
-A relief in the change of environmental accelerations that only someone who has acutely attuned themselves to three-dimensional space would recognize.
+The sensation of moving up instead of down felt oddly terrific—a relief in the change of environmental accelerations that only someone who has acutely attuned herself to three-dimensional space would recognize.

 As soon as Percy had blown out the trim tanks, there was no stopping the Prospect.
 It was a slow rise, weighted down by the tons of extra weight in water still sloshing around in the cargo hold—nothing like the violent rise that an emergency blow would elicit had the boat been functioning normally—but they were steadily moving upward.